17twenty/color/README.md

 - [ ] True color support
 - [ ] Windows support
 - [ ] Respect $TERM
-- [ ] Better interface to detect terminal
 - [ ] TODO fully wrap \*log.Logger, perhaps a format string that declares the prefix, date , content and other stuff.
 Maybe another package for this?